Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 Should I buy a shelf d.o.o. or form a new one in Croatia?

-Choose a shelf d.o.o. from EUR 3,000 when you need to be trading immediately, when banking onboarding speed matters, or when a counterparty insists on dealing with an established legal entity.
-Choose new formation from EUR 1,700 when you want to design the constitution, share classes, or registered name from scratch and you can wait 5 days for the Sudski registar entry.
-Both options come with the same fixed-fee scope, banking introduction, and post-formation support.
+Choose a shelf d.o.o. when you need to be trading immediately, when banking onboarding speed matters, or when a counterparty insists on dealing with an established legal entity.
+Choose new formation when you want to design the constitution, share classes, or registered name from scratch and you can wait 5 days for the Sudski registar entry.
+Both options come with the same service, banking introduction, and post-formation support.

 Does Croatia have a public beneficial-ownership register?

 Ready to discuss your Croatia corporate setup?
-Contact our Croatian desk — we reply within one working day with a fixed-price proposal tailored to your needs.
+Contact our Croatian desk — we reply within one working day with a service tailored to your needs.
 Specify whether you want a pre-formed d.o.o. ready in 48 hours or a fresh formation taking 5 days.

 We accept cryptocurrency payments Get details →